10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 Staying With Siblings Or Momma Too Long

 This also helps them look for attention from people not from each other.
-Which is what you need if you want to have a nice friendly pet rabbit that wants to be with you and does not ignore you.
+Which is what you need if you want to have a nice friendly pet bunny that wants to be with you and does not ignore you.

-This goes alongside that but your rabbit does not need a rabbit buddy.
+But your rabbit does not need a rabbit buddy.
 I have a blog post about this in more detail.

 Rabbits are not pack animals.
 Let me say that again for the people in the back!